CaiB/ColorChord.NET/README.md

 Uses [Vannatech/dorba's netcoreaudio](https://github.com/dorba/netcoreaudio) for WASAPI support.

-Somewhat different from cnlohr' version, I divided components into 5 categories:
+Somewhat different from cnlohr's version, I divided components into 5 categories:
 - Audio Sources: Pipes audio data from some location into the NoteFinder. (e.g. WASAPI Loopback)
 - Note Finder: Turns raw audio data into note information.
 - Visualizers: Takes note info from the NoteFinder, and turns it into a format that is outputtable via some method. (e.g. Linear)